 The rest of the day is spent at your own leisure and exploration.

 Today, you will catch a domestic flight to Bagan.
-On arrival in Nyaung U Airport, you will be welcomed by our local guide and transferred to the hotel for check in (if rooms are ready).
+On arrival in BAGAN, you will be welcomed by our local guide and transferred to the hotel for check in (if rooms are ready).

 After a short break at your hotel, take your choice of car (as regular) or electric bicycle for our Bagan exploration today.
 Begin our sightseeing tour by visiting Nyaung U Morning Market which offers a colourful display of fruit, vegetables, flowers, fish and textiles.
 Morning time is the best time to visit market, you would see it at its liveliest and ways of life of local people.

 To finish our today’s Bagan tour, stop to visit Shwesandaw Pagoda, a perfect spot to enjoy a magnificent sunset.
 Enjoy sunset from the temple then ride back to the hotel.
-In the evening, stroll through the town, meet and chat with local people.
-Enjoying some Myanmar dishes and Myanmar beer at local restaurant.
+In the evening, stroll through the town, enjoying some Myanmar dishes and Myanmar beer at local restaurant.

-Along the way, make a stop to visit a local village and watch the collection of juice from palm trees and its conversion into palm sugar.
-Then, drive back to Bagan and take a relaxation at hotel to avoid the heat in Bagan.
+On the way back to Bagan, make a stop to visit a local village and watch the collection of juice from palm trees and its conversion into palm sugar.
+Then, transfer back to hotel to avoid the midday heat in Bagan.

-In the afternoon, embark on a half-day bike trip toward Kyauk Gu U Min Temple, stopping at will to take photos or mingle with locals.
+In the late afternoon, embark on a electricity bicycle toward Kyauk Gu U Min Temple, stopping at will to take photos or mingle with locals.
 The Kyauk Gu U Min is a beautiful temple with exquisite stone carvings depicting religious figures.
 The temple itself is built against the side of cliff with a cave entrance behind the wall of the main hall.
 Inside the cave there are several small niches where individuals can practice meditation.
 Legend states that the cave was built during the 13th century and used by locals to hide in during the Mongol invasion.

-After exploring Kyauk Gu U Min, head to a jetty on the eastern side of the Irrawaddy River and board a comfortable riverboat.
+After that, head to a jetty on the eastern side of the Irrawaddy River and board a riverboat.
 Follow the graceful bends of the Irrawaddy River while taking in fantastic views of riverside villages and Bagan temples.
-After about an hour, reach Bagan and transfer back to the hotel.
+After about an hour, disembark and transfer back to the hotel.

 From here, turn north up the lake's eastern shores for around 10 kilometers to Red Mountain Estate.
 The ride is gorgeous, passing many local farms and villages along the quiet roads.
 Take a break to visit Red Mountain Winery, a collaboration between the Pa-Oh people and a French wine expert.